 Obviously it will be a step by step process to reach the confidence and skill needed.
 I will have to start by sailing with a fully crewed boat until I feel comfortable in handling her all by myself.
 Again here, I have another great friend named Bob Still, who has agreed to help me train, to which I will forever be grateful for as he is an excellent sailor and demanded by many!

-I would like to try and do the Woman’s Wednesday night series, Regatta’s, the Short Handed series to eventually the Single Handed series and any other race that comes about in Auckland and surrounding area.
+I would like to try and do the Woman’s Wednesday night series, Regatta’s, the Short Handed series to eventually the Single Handed series and any other race that comes about in Auckland and surrounding area before my solo challenge.

 I would also like to endure all the long distance and offshore races with crew or on my own.
 Let's also not forget cruising, fishing and Scuba diving!
 Of course the order to which all of these races will happen all depends on the completion of the boat and my time frame to train for the 2018 Solo Challenge.
 If unable to do much racing before hand, I will definitely do it all upon return!